tims/datamake/README.rst

 This is an experiment, feedback welcome.

-A simple tool for managing parametrized job with data dependencies.
+A simple tool for managing parametrized job flows with data dependencies.

 Each job must specify an artifact with a URI and a command.